How to Deal with Anger: Your Gentle Guide to Removing Anger for Life

 Here’s a related article about letting go: Is It Possible To Let Go of Unhappy Past Forever?

-(Be sure to also check out Day 25: Forgive Yourself of Be a Better Me in 30 Days Program.
+(Be sure to also check out Day 25: Forgive Someone of Be a Better Me in 30 Days Program.
 It’s about letting go of anger in the context of self-forgiveness, including a step-by-step exercise on how you can go about doing it.)

 Step 5: Stop Generating New Anger (by Letting Go of Attachments)